addisonp-farmersi/computer-config/README.md

 ```

 Ask Dirk:
-1. where in IntelliJ do we setup the duet wrapper?

 2. when silver is pushed to the remote repository, what is the trigger to sf push to the development environments

 TO DO: